-Prerequisites: Completion of program 1200 or 1206 including 8 Level III units
+Prerequisites: Completion of program 1200 or 1206 or 7312 including 8 Level III units

-Psychology 4 in the Arts, and the Science and Mathematics degree courses.
 A supervised research thesis and course work to be determined in consultation with the Head of School.

 The Category C General Education requirements are met by components of a number of compulsory subjects in the course and the 56 hour subject "History and Ethics/Professional Issues', which forms part of Year 4 program.